matterport/Mask_RCNN/README.md

 # Mask R-CNN for Object Detection and Segmentation

+This [Mask-RCNN](https://github.com/hadia-shafiq/Mask_RCNN)  project edits the original  [Mask_RCNN](https://github.com/matterport/Mask_RCNN)  project, which only supports TensorFlow 1.0.
+Based on this new project, the  [Mask R-CNN](https://arxiv.org/abs/1703.06870)  can be trained and tested (i.e make predictions) in TensorFlow 2.13.
-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
-The model generates bounding boxes and segmentation masks for each instance of an object in the image.
+The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

+Compared to the source code of the old  [Mask_RCNN](https://github.com/matterport/Mask_RCNN)  project, the  [Mask-RCNN-TF2](https://github.com/hadia-shafiq/Mask_RCNN)  project edits the following modules:

+1.  `model.py`

 ![Instance Segmentation Sample](assets/street.png)